Bootstrap Case Family Services Directory

 Primary needs: Cognition and Learning

 Overview: HeartSpace’s resource provision offer is split into three pathways dependant on a student’s academic ability, communication and interaction needs and SEMH needs.
+The resource provision is pathway 2 and 3.
+See specialist resource provision for pathway 1.

-• Resource provision pathway 2: HeartSpace students will access mainstream lessons but complete several lessons in Heartspace dependent on their academic and or social and emotional needs.
-Students will have the opportunity to study both mainstream subject qualifications and Heartspace KS4 offer dependant on which subjects they access.
+Resource provision pathway 2: HeartSpace students will access mainstream lessons but complete several lessons in HeartSpace dependent on their academic and or social and emotional needs.
+Students will have the opportunity to study both mainstream subject qualifications and HeartSpace KS4 offer dependant on which subjects they access.

-• Resource provision pathway 3: HeartSpace students will access mainstream lessons with support from Heartspace staff and any social emotional support needs.
+Resource provision pathway 3: HeartSpace students will access mainstream lessons with support from HeartSpace staff and any social emotional support needs.
 Students will complete all qualifications in mainstream.

 Barnsley Commissioned Specialist Provision

+Barnsley local authority commissions an agreed number of places within these schools.
+Pupils will have an education, health, and care plan (EHCP).
+Places are allocated via the formal EHC consultation process.
 Places in specialist settings are for pupils with an EHCP whose identified needs cannot be met within a mainstream school or a resource provision.

 The local authority is continually reviewing the need within borough.
 New places and provisions are continually being explored and developed to meet the ever-changing needs of our communities.